vegestoc/geneious-brand-uikit/README.md

 #### Row Alignment

-Rows can be aligned left, right or centre using `row-left`, `row-right` and `row-centre`.
-These classes complement the `row` class, they do not replace it.
+Rows can be aligned left, right or centre using `row-left`, `row-right` and `row-centre` respectively.
+These classes complement the `row` class — they do not replace it.

 	<div class="row row-left">